MLB players, teams talk for 7th day in row, deadline nears

 A few minutes later, Deputy Commissioner Dan Halem walked from the offices in the main part of the ballpark to the area where players caucus in the building of the Cardinals clubouse.

-Halem met for about 20 minutes, then later for 30 minutes and and less than 10 minutes.
-Executive vice president Morgan Sword, senior vice president Patrick Houlihan and vice president Reed MacPhail also met with the union.
+Halem headed back to the MLB area about 20 minutes later, then returned to the union for a 30-minute meeting that started at 3:15 p.m., about 15 minutes after executive vice president Morgan Sword, senior vice president Patrick Houlihan and vice president Reed MacPhail walked toward the players.

 Baseball’s ninth work stoppage started Dec.
 2. Spring training games were to have begun Saturday and have been canceled through March 7.